sammagnum/swedule/README.md

 ## Login
 1. SWE/Teamlead logs in
   1. Goes to dashboard screen
-    1. Teamlead has an addtional
+   1. Teamlead has an addtional tab
     1. Swe Schedule for week shows on dashboard
 1. Swe can request time off